 Insects use their wings to fly.
-Muscles are used to move thin layers of sclerotin up and down to allow the insect to hover or move around.
+Muscles move thin layers of sclerotin up and down to allow the insect to hover or move around.
 Some insects have a click mechanism that clicks the wings up and down, giving them greater efficiency and speed.

-I found out a lot of information, including the incredible speed of some species.
-If you want to find out more, then there is some great information below.
+I found a lot of information, including the incredible speed of some species.
+If you want to find out more, there is some great information below.

 Insects may have one or two pairs of wings and are efficient flyers.
-Insects us a sequence of muscle actions along with wing movements to keep them in the air.
+Insects use a sequence of muscle actions along with wing movements to keep them in the air.

 As the only invertebrate animals that can fly, insects evolved and developed flight a long time before birds, bats, or any other flying animal.
 The earliest fossils of insects with flight capabilities date back to about 300 million years ago.

-Many species of insects cannot fly, and this is either because they have lost their wings through evolution or never developed them.
+Many species of insects cannot fly because they have lost their wings through evolution or never developed them.